-- To ensure that the headlight washers work properly in winter, keep the nozzle holders in the bumper free of snow and remove any ice with a de-icer spray. - To remove water, the windscreen wipers will be activated from time to time, the headlight washers will be activated every three cycles.
+- To ensure that the headlight washers work properly in winter, keep the nozzle holders in the bumper free of snow and remove any ice with a de-icer spray. - To remove water, the windscreen wipers will be activated from time to time, the headlight wipers will be activated every three cycles.

-Rear vision mirrors
+Rear-view mirrors

-Interior rear vision mirror
+Interior mirror